 The structural fix isn't more PM headcount.
 It's moving decision authority to where the relevant information lives.

 Tier 3 — Engineer authority.
 Implementation approach.
 Architectural trade-offs within the agreed scope.
 Agent task delegation and verification criteria.
 Test strategy.
 Deployment sequencing.
-Engineers own these decisions completely, including the downstream consequences.
+Engineers own these calls completely, including the downstream consequences.
 When a PM reviews a Tier 3 choice, they're consuming engineering time without adding useful signal.

 | Decision Type | PM | Joint | Engineer |